-- PC with Windows 10
+PC with Windows 10 or 11

-- Latest version of Chrome, Firefox or Explorer; (A complete list of supported browsers and operating systems can be found on the My Institution tab of the Blackboard website.)
+- Latest version of Chrome, Firefox or Explorer; (A complete list of supported browsers and operating systems can be found on the Brightspace website.)

 - Sufficient RAM, CPU, GPU, and storage to properly run all required software

 - High speed internet connection

 - Printer

 - Word processing software (Microsoft Word, Pages, etc.)

 - Headphones

 - Microphone

 - Webcam

 - Ability to download and install software applications and plug-ins (note: you must have administrator access to install applications and plug-ins).

 - Microsoft Office

 - Video recording and editing hardware and software

 - Animation software

 - Autodesk Fusion360

-- Cura
+- Cura and Orca Slicing Software